Amr-Elsharif/Amr-Elsharif/README.md

 - 👋 Hi, I’m Amr Elsharif
 - 👀 I’m interested in Web Development with .NET Technologies.
-- 🌱 I'm working as a backend developer .NET Core in Kadabra Services, I studied ASP.NET Core, C#, MS SQL, MVC, Entity Framework, LINQ for Backend, And HTML5, CSS3, JavaScript, Bootstrap, TypeScript, Angular for a Frontend.
+- 🌱 I'm working as a backend developer .NET core,
+     I studied ASP.NET Core, C#, MS SQL, MVC, Entity Framework, LINQ for Backend, And HTML5, CSS3, JavaScript, Bootstrap, TypeScript, Angular for a Frontend.
 - 💞️ I’m ready to collaborate on building fully website from scratch with a software company.